kirilllzaitsev/kirilllzaitsev.github.io/_posts/2023-07-15-postproc-img-segm.md

 ## Pseudo-labeling

-While TTA is used at the final stage of the pipeline, pseudo-labeling is an interim step between multiple runs of the training pipeline.
+While TTA is used at the final stage of the pipeline, pseudo-labeling is an intermediate step between multiple runs of the training pipeline.
+This technique contrasts with others presented in this article in that it improves model's results indirectly by adding more data to the training dataset.
 The following steps describe the algorithm:

 1. Train the model on the labeled (train) dataset.